mkhan45/SIMple-Physics/tabs/about.md

 To get started, try some [tutorials](https://mkhan45.github.io/SIMple-Physics/tags/tutorials/), or [complete a lab](https://mkha45.github.io/SIMple-Physics/tags/labs/).

-Currently SIMple Mechanics is much more up to date than SIMple Physics.
+Currently SIMple Mechanics is much more up to date than SIMple Gravity.

 ___